sschleemilch/slimline.nvim/README.md

 - `mode`, well, you know what it is.
 Automatically sets `vim.opt.showmode = false`.
 - `path`, shows the filename and the relative path + modified / read-only info
 - `git`, shows the git branch + file diff infos (added, modified and removed lines) (requires [gitsigns](https://github.com/lewis6991/gitsigns.nvim))
 - `diagnostics`, shows `vim.diagnostic` infos.
-Diagnostics are computed on change only.
+This component is event driven and will not poll the information on every statusline draw.
 - `filetype_lsp`, shows the filetype and attached LSPs.
-Attached LSPs are computed on change only.
+Attached LSPs are evaluated event driven on LSP attach / detach events.
-- `progress`, shows the file progress in % and the overall number of lines
+- `progress`, shows the file progress in % and the overall number of lines as well as the cursor column
-- `recording`, shows the register being used for recording
+- `recording`, shows the register being used for macro recording

 Which components to show in which section (`left`, `right`, `center`) can be configured.
-Components can be configured more than once if desired.
 The components configuration accepts function calls and strings so that you can hook custom content into the line.
 See [Custom components](#custom-components) for an introduction.

-The line respects and is compatible with `vim.opt.laststatus` settings.
+Components have a _flow_ direction which means that components on the left have their primary part on the left side and components on the right have their primary part on their right side.

 ## Contributing